-When one thinks of the Supreme Court, the inevitable picture is of the marble palace on First Street across from the Capitol, and of nine robed figures firing questions at the attorneys, all situated in the midst of a grand city known as one of the power centers of the world.
-While a moment's reflection makes clear that such mental pictures are misplaced, it is more difficult to identify the images with which to replace them.
+When one thinks of the Supreme Court, the inevitable picture is of the marble palace on First Street across from the Capitol, and of nine robed figures firing questions at the

 The District of Columbia in Wirt's day was far different.
 While Alexandria and Georgetown had been established for some time, Washington was in the early stages of its evolution.
-Terrible roads isolated it from nearby towns, a swamp separated Capitol Hill from the White House, and the population was rather small.
-Early nineteenth-century visitors who spoke well of cities such as New York, Boston, and Baltimore had few compliments for Washington.
+Terrible roads isolated it from nearby towns, a swamp separated Capitol Hill from the White House, and the population was rather small.203 Early nineteenth-century visitors who spoke well of cities such as New York, Boston, and Baltimore had few compliments for Washington.
 A British visitor in February 1831 describes his arrival in the city:

-I was looking from the window of the coach... at fields covered with snow, when one of my fellow-passengers enquired how I liked Washington.
+I was looking from the window of the coach . . . at fields covered with snow, when one of my fellow-passengers enquired how I liked Washington.
 "I will tell you when I see it," was my reply.
 "Why, you have been in Washington for the last quarter-of-anhour," rejoined my fellow-traveller.
 And so it was; yet nothing could I discern but a miserable cottage or two occasionally skirting the road at wide intervals.
 Presently, however, we came on the Capitol, and winding round the eminence on which it stands, rattled gaily down Pennsylvania Avenue, the principal street of the city.
-Houses now began to appear at somewhat closer distances, and everv here and there was what is called in the vernacular of the country "a block of building," or, in other words, a connected range of shops and dwelling-houses.
-The coach at length stopped at Gadsby's hotel, where--though with some difficulty-I succeeded in procuring apartments.
+Houses now began to appear at somewhat closer distances, and every here and there was what is called in the vernacular of the country "a block of building," or, in other words, a connected range of shops and dwelling-houses.
+The coach at length stopped at Gadsby's hotel, wherethough with some difficulty-I succeeded in procuring apartments.204

 He goes on to explain that "[t]here are few families that make Washington their permanent residence, and the city, therefore, has rather the aspect of a watering-place [for horses] than the metropolis of a great nation.
 The members of Congress generally live together in small boardinghouses, which, from all I saw of them, are shabby and uncomfortable."205 The Justices of the Court adopted the same practice, sharing a boardinghouse for their brief annual stay in the city.
-Both the limited number of cases and the nature of the city led the Justices to hold court for only six to eight weeks each year.
+206 Both the limited number of cases and the nature of the city led the Justices to hold court for only six to eight weeks each year.
 Until 1827, they met from the first Monday in February until the second or third week in March.
-From 1827 until 1835, they began earlier, commencing the second Monday in January.
-The rest of the year they lived in their home cities, at least when they were not occupied with the arduous responsibility of riding through the countryside to staff their respective circuit courts.
+From 1827 until 1835, they began earlier, commencing the second Monday in January.207 The rest of the year they lived in their home cities, at least when they were not occupied with the arduous responsibility of riding through the countryside to staff their respective circuit courts.208